adzguy/portfolio/_posts/2021-03-21-Itertools-Module.md

 Combinations function finds all the combinations (order does not matter) and returns iterator yielding tuples.

-Find all permutations of the items in the list:
+Find all combinations of the items in the list:

 ```python
 >>> import itertools